12 Hot Weather Crops to Plant from Seed

 Time to Harvest: 50-65 days

 Even if you think you don’t like okra, it’s worth growing.
 Direct sow once the soil is warm and give plants space to grow tall.
-Try harvesting pods very young and eating them fresh, they are suprisingly tender.
+Try harvesting pods very young and eating them fresh, they are surprisingly tender.
 If that’s not your favorite, let them grow a bit larger and cook them fried or in the air fryer.
 Okra thrives in heat, and when temperatures climb, it’s one of the easiest and most productive crops you can grow.

 Learn More About Growing Okra: